Integrate with GitLab (FREE)

-When trying to integrate GitLab with services using self-signed certificates, SSL certificate errors can occur in different parts of the application.
-Sidekiq is a common culprit.
+When integrating GitLab with services using a self-signed certificate, you might encounter SSL certificate errors in different parts of the application.

-- Add the root certificate to the trusted chain of the OS.
+- Add the certificate to the OS trusted chain.
+See:

-- If using Omnibus, you can add the certificate to the GitLab trusted certificates.
+- In Omnibus GitLab, add the certificate to the Omnibus trusted chain:

 cat jira.pem >> /opt/gitlab/embedded/ssl/certs/cacert.pem